InformaticsMatters/pipelines-utils/README.md

 you will need to install **Groovy**.
 We've tested this framework using Groovy `v2.4.11`.

-The pipelines are based on the [RDKit] Open-Source Cheminformatics Software and are best executed from within a suitably configured [Conda] environment.
-You may need to install some additional modules before you can run the tests, these dependencies are captured in our own `requiremenmts.txt` file and installed as normal:

-    $ pip install -r requiremenmts.txt

 >   The module utilities should support both Python 2 and 3 but we recommend
     any modules/pipelines you write support both flavours.